boecker-lab/docs.sirius.github.io/docs/_pages/io.md

 access all results and analysis details, but may not be optimal for sharing this data with third party tools or data archives.
-For this purpose, SIRIUS provides an analysis report (`analysis_report.mztab`) in the standardized mzTab-M format .
+For this purpose, SIRIUS provides an analysis report (`analysis_report.mztab`) in the standardized mzTab-M format.
 All results summarized in this report are linked to the results in the corresponding SIRIUS project-space, allowing the user to share summarized results using mzTab-M without losing the connection to the detailed results provided in the project-space.
-Furthermore, SIRIUS passes meta information such as scan numbers and ids of the input data into this analysis report.
+Furthermore, SIRIUS passes meta information (if available in the input) such as scan numbers and ids of the input data into this analysis report.
 This allows for an easy combination of the SIRIUS results with the results of other analyses such as MS1-based quantification.